SpenceKonde/AVR-Guidance/AVRFamilies_And_Compatibility/ModernAVRs.md

 * The device ID patterns hold interesting insights (though I can imagine that Microchip might not want to talk so much about *those*.)
 * Despite the fact that a large portion of the (rather numerous) errata effects multiple parts (often "All AVRs released from 2016 to 2022"), there is no master list on Microchip's website that has an erratum on each row, and a column for each (presumed) die (a die is presumed to be the same on two parts if they share errata sheets and datasheets and exist in the same silicon revisions), which would show one mark for "All versions known to be impacted" another for "All versions known NOT impacted", and, if it's been fixed, the first fixed REVID, and for newly added errata where the testing hasn't been conducted on all parts yet, a mark for "Belived to effect"/"belived not to effect".
 I know of people who held off on buying AVR-DD parts until someone proved to them that an erratum was fixed there.
 It is often months between errata revisions, so you can see an erratum pop up on one part.... and then you have to test whatever part you're actually using to see if it has the bug too or not - the fact that it's not on the errata for that part could mean it's uneffected, and they tested it, that they haven't tested it but are pretty sure it is (or isn't) present there, or that they have confirmed it and it will be in the version of the errata they'll publish in a few months.Really?
   * They remove "datasheet clarifications" as they are addded to the datasheet.
 This can lead to the awful situation where you've seen two versions of the datasheet, but there were two errata sheets released in that time, the first of which added clarifications, and the second which came out with the datasheet, and removed the clarifications.
 The Datasheet Revision History provides neither a thorough description of the changes nor a link to the specific place in the datasheet that was changed.
 What are you supposed to do?
 You can't even compare the text without writing a program to desecure and rip the contents of the PDFs to text and then perform extensive regex replacement, and even then might nor be viable.
-  * I know Microchip would love to not talk about the errata or datasheet clarifications (Guess which direction the clarifications are typically in?), but with the modern AVR era containing very few die revs that have actually fixed problems, of which many parts had 10-20, several serious, they really owe it to their customers to provide a better way of tracking it.
-Even better would be if they marked what priority the errata were within Microchip, so we could plan ahead and use that to inform our design decisions (for example, if a part has a showstopper errata for you, you want to know "Do I design around a different part?" (maybe a newer AVR)
+  * I know Microchip would love to not talk about the errata or datasheet clarifications (guess which direction the clarifications are typically in?), but with the modern AVR era containing very few die revs that have actually fixed problems, of which many parts had 10-20, several serious, they really owe it to their customers to provide a better way of tracking it.
+Even better would be if they marked what priority the errata were within Microchip, so we could plan ahead and use that to inform our design decisions (for example, if a part has a showstopper errata for you, you want to know "Do I design around a different part?" (maybe a newer AVR).